-Chicago based violinist Henry Zheng engages in a vibrant and fulfilling career as a chamber musician, recitalist, orchestral performer, and arts administrator.
-Performance invitations have taken Mr. Zheng across the United States, and to the international stage at new and historical venues in China, Italy, and Mexico.
-Recent awards include residency at the Avaloch Farm Music Institute, and an Individual Artists Project Grant award from the Chicago Department of Cultural Affairs and Special Events.
+Chicago-based violinist Henry X. Zheng engages in a vibrant and fulfilling career as a chamber musician, recitalist, orchestral performer, and arts administrator.
+Performances have taken Mr. Zheng across the United States and to stages around the world, including venues in China, Italy, and Mexico.
+Recent awards include residency at the Avaloch Farm Music Institute, and an Individual Artists Project Grant from the Chicago Department of Cultural Affairs and Special Events.

-In his spare time, Henry enjoys comic books, video games, and cooking.
-Henry resides in the Edgewater neighborhood of Chicago with his girlfriend, Hillary, and their beloved cat, Tommy.
+In his spare time, Henry enjoys playing video games, spending time in the kitchen, reading comic books, and brightly colored things.
+Henry resides on the North Side of Chicago with his partner and their beloved big orange cat, Tommy.

 Enjoy this performance of Olga Neuwirth’s work, ‘Specific Gravity,’ performed with fellow NMC member Amy Wurtz: